Adeyod/reactNativeZoomClone-backend/README.md

-## Amazon Clone Backend
+## Zoom Clone Backend

 This is the backend folder of the Zoom Clone.
 I created the clone using react native for the frontend and nodejs and express for the backend.
 I used mongoDB for the database.
 Nodejs is the runtime used and expressjs is the framework used.
-This provides the server-side functionality for managing the Amazon clone.
+This provides the server-side functionality for managing the Zoom clone.

 # Features